emaphp/backbone.prism/README.md

 ```

 <br>
 For an extra credit, let's show our list ordered by *title*.
-This can be achieved by defining a *comparator* option when creaing the view.
+This can be achieved by defining a *comparator* option when creating the view.

 ```javascript
 let view = store.createView({